 Can I lose my benefits by filing (for example, food or housing assistance)?

 If you get a big cash benefit by filing taxes, it’s important to understand how that might impact other benefits you may be receiving.
 Cash benefits from filing taxes (like the Earned Income Tax Credit or EITC) will not count against welfare, SNAP/Food Stamps, SSI, Medicaid, or public housing.
 But some benefits programs may have rules about how long you can keep it in your bank account without spending it.

 Money you get back in the form of a tax refund (money that was withheld from paychecks that you get back when you file, may immediately count against your asset limit.
 Your StreetCred tax preparer can help you understand the breakdown so that you can decide if you want to file and how to manage your assets so you don’t lose other benefits.
 Here’s a more detailed description we recommend.

 Do you offer other services to parents?

 We do!
 As a family in the BMC Pediatric clinic, you're also eligible for free child savings accounts -- with $50 already deposited! -- and financial coaching.
-Call 617-414-5170 for more info or ask about it when you come in for your taxes.
+Call 617-414-5170 for more info or ask about it when you get your taxes done.

 What is the BabySteps Savings Plan?